Madhunicka/Inventory_management_H2DB_SpringBoot/README.md

 ---

-Please replace `[Your Name]` with your actual name and customize any other details as necessary for your specific project.
+Please replace `Madhunicka M.` with your actual name and customize any other details as necessary for your specific project.